datechies/Edit-Like/Readme.md

 ## <b>PRIVACY POLICY</b>
-This page is used to inform visitors regarding the policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.
+This page is used to inform visitors regarding the privacy policies with the collection, use, disclosure of Personal Information, and other informations if anyone decided to use the App.

 ### <b>What personal information do we collect from the people using our app?</b>
 We do not collect any information from users of our app.